All incoming first-year students are required to live on campus for two academic years.*

 - Leadership and Service Learning Community

-The meal plan is mandatory because residence halls do not have kitchen facilities that allow all students to cook meals on a regular basis.
+UC Merced offers unlimited dining meal plans, which are mandatory for on-campus residents to make sure all students are properly nourished.
+Meal plans are mandatory because residence halls do not have kitchen facilities that allow students to cook meals on a regular basis.

 What meal plans are provided?

-Each plan consists of Residential Dollars to be used for meal purchases at campus-operated food service dining options, as well as Cat Dollars to be used for meal purchases at retail locations.
+Each meal plan provides students with unlimited access to the all-you-care-to-eat Pavilion Dining Center, as well as various amounts of Cat Dollars to be used for meal purchases at on-campus retail locations.

 What’s included in a housing contract?